sytskewijnsma/sytskewijnsma.github.io/index.md

 - _MSOM Conference_ 2021, Virtual
 - _POMS_ 2021, Virtual
 - _United Nations Environment Programme_ 2019, Nairobi
+- Recipient of the _Economic and Social Research Council Grant_ for collaborative activities, 2019

 **When is Honesty the Best Policy: a Game Theoretic Analysis of Price and Product Offering for Ethical and Fair-trade Goods**\
 With Dominique Lauga and Vincent Mak